AnirudhG07/NeRF-UMC203/README.md

 source .venv/bin/activate
 ```

-## Our Dataset - Wifiroom
+## Our Dataset

-We have clicked pictures of OPB Wifiroom as our own test-dataset.
-This include 45 pictures taken at similar angle, meant to replicate `llff_fern` dataset.
-You can find this dataset on [wifiroom_db](https://github.com/AnirudhG07/NeRF-UMC203/releases/tag/wifiroom_db) release.

-- Now, we ran `[imgs2poses.py](https://github.com/Fyusion/LLFF/blob/master/imgs2poses.py)` using `colmap` command(as recommended and needed for `llff` type datasets), which created other needed which includes `database.db`, `colmap_output.txt` `poses_bounds.npy`, etc.

-- The configurations set for running this is similar to Fern configurations.
-Note that we couldn't change the configurations much due to limited GPU,vRAN present with us.
+We have created 3 datasets using our camera.
+These are all mainly LLFF Type datasets.
+These include -

+- 1. Wifiroom Dataset
+- 2. Humanities Project Dataset(HMB)
+- 3. JNT Statue Dataset(JNTS)

-Check out the `wifiroom_output.zip` in [outputs_db](https://github.com/AnirudhG07/NeRF-UMC203/releases/tag/outputs_db) release to see the results obtained.
+Check out [Releases](https://github.com/AnirudhG07/NeRF-UMC203/releases) to see the datasets and a detailed account on how they made.

-## Outputs Obtained
+## Outputs Obtained from NeRF-Orig

 We have run the below datasets on nerf to test and see the results of the outputs by ourselves.
 The outputs of these have been saved as `.zip` on [outputs_db](https://github.com/AnirudhG07/NeRF-UMC203/releases/tag/outputs_db) release.
 These include: